lucasmoreira-dev/lucasmoreira-dev/README.md

 ## 🎯 Goals

-- Become a Backend Developer
+- My goal is to be a Backend Developer
 - Build real projects
 - Get my first job in tech